jamesgrams/pull-up-flash/README.md

 1. Download this repository
 2. `cd` to this repository
 3. Run `npm install`
+    * Note: You need the version of node on your computer to match the version of node `pkg` will bundle.
 4. Run `npm build`
 5. The binaries will be located in the `dist` folder.